“Your body will work, if you take the minerals it requires to function.“

 The real advantage of organic produce is that it tends to contain more minerals and vitamins than conventional produce.
 This is often overlooked in the fear of artificial pesticides, herbicides, fungicides, and fertilizers.
 Some conventional produce is sprayed more than others.
 For details, see the “Dirty Dozen” and “Clean Fifteen” lists of the Environmental Working Group.
 Organic produce currently makes up about ten to fifteen percent of the market in Belgium and Europe.
 This market share is increasing.
 If it continues to increase, then prices will fall, or else relative prices will fall.
 Organic carrots, beets, spinach, celery, cucumber, apples, pears, bananas, onions, cauliflower, and cabbage are cheap, compared with the price of ill health.

 Many people have mineral deficiencies that they do not recognize.
-One common deficiency is an iron deficiency, although some people can have an iron excess.
+The most common deficiency is of iron, although some people can have an iron excess.
 Other common mineral deficiencies are magnesium, iodine, zinc, selenium, and others.
 There are different opinions about the most common mineral and vitamin deficiencies.
 You are concerned about what you and your loved ones may be deficient in, regardless of the statistics.

 Nota bene.
 I am not promoting food supplements.
+Beware of cheap food supplements.
 Many are low-quality, inorganic, and made of ground, powdered rock, not whole plants nor even bones of healthy animals.
 Commercially, they are rarely controlled for their content in heavy metals, such as cadmium, lead, mercury, and arsenic.
 Many of the formulations are not absorbed well into the blood, tissues, and bones.
 Powdered rocks nobody absorbs well.
 There can be some truth to the stale criticism that mineral and vitamin supplements simply make your urine more expensive.
 I suggest trying to obtain your minerals from the food that you eat.
+Why are there fewer nutrients in our food?
 Let your food nourish you.
 As Hippocrates said, “let your food be your medicine“.

 Regarding health via food, minerals can be sorted into two groups: